-Raleigh Divorce & Custody Battles
+Raleigh Divorce & Child Custody Battles

 Don’t Forget Your Children’s Needs During Your Divorce

-When you find yourself in the unfortunate circumstance of separating and have to decide on child custody, please remember this is not about the two of you, but about the children.
+When you find yourself in the unfortunate circumstance of separating and having to decide on child custody, please remember this is not about the two of you, but about the children.
 Do you want to give them parents who try and work together to give them a better life or ones that just care about making the other person’s life a nightmare?
 If you need help in this regard, you can speak with a family law attorney regarding guidance in communication and interaction with your spouse.

 Seek Professional Guidance for Emotional Support

-Another suggestion if you have a hard time talking or working with the other parent, seek the assistance of a therapist.
+Another suggestion is if you have a hard time talking or working with the other parent, seek the assistance of a therapist.
 There will be circumstances where the other party is so toxic, has a mental illness or addiction, which will keep them from being able to co-parent.
 Get help for coping with your stress and emotions.

 Therapists can provide you with you coping tools and a safe place to vent.
 Do not vent to your children about your problems or treat them like an adult friend.
 That puts more pressure on them than they need.
 Mom and Dad need to be strong for them, they don’t need to be strong for you.

 Your family law attorney can also give you guidance with regard to finding an appropriate therapist for your child or for you and your child to engage in family therapy if you feel your relationship with your child is being affected by the divorce.
 Seeking help for problems is always a positive.
 Some folks are concerned that seeking therapy can be viewed as a negative.